fastify/fastify-cookie/README.md

 Note:
 - Key rotation is **only** achieved by redeploying the server again with the new `secret` array.
-- Iterating through all secrets is an expensive process, it is recommended to keep the rotation list as small as possible.
-Also, old keys should be completely removed after sufficient time has passed to allow "in the wild" cookies to have been replaced.
+- Iterating through all secrets is an expensive process, so the rotation list should contain as few keys as possible.
+Ideally, only the current key and the most recently retired key.
-- Although previously signed cookies are valid even after rotation, you should make sure to resign them (simply another `setCookie`) as soon as possible to ensure that the subsequent request does not have to iterate over all keys to find the correct one.
-See example below.
+- Although previously signed cookies are valid even after rotation, cookies should be updated with the new key as soon as possible.
+See the following example for how to accomplish this.

 **Example:**
 ```js